Are you Racing or Participating?

 How to apply the RACING MINDSET to your life?

 It’s actually very similar to the concept that I put forth in “Are you amateur or a pro?”.
 It takes vision and goals, intentionality, discipline and effort.
-Here is how to get the RACING MINDSET:
+Here is how to get the RACING MINDSET:- Find the inspiration and the vision

 - Have a goal or goals associated with that vision